-Tell us about the experience of performing to a large audience at Camp Bestival, did you get to watch any of the other acts?
+Can you tell us about the experience of performing to a large audience at Camp Bestival and did you get to watch any of the other acts?

 Camp Bestival was so much fun.
 Very wet, very muddy fun!
 Playing to a 25,000 plus crowd waving their arms in the air to God Gave Rock n Roll To You is a memory I’ll never forget.
 We braved two ft of mud to get to the front to watch Madness who were cool and Mark Ronson who was absolutely amazing.
 He shook my hand!
 If you’re reading this – hi Mark!

 You’ve appeared in a few theatre shows already, is it something you’ve always wanted to do?